bvm-org/bvm/README.md

   *Errors*: Will error if `a` is not a string and `a` is not a lexical address, or if there are no items on the current operand stack.
   > Loads a value pointed to by some sort of reference - either a
-  > string keying into first the set of known opcodes and secondly the
+  > string keying into firstly the set of known opcodes and secondly
-  > dictionary stack, or a lexical address.
+  > the dictionary stack, or a lexical address.
 Unlike the **implicit
   > default operator**, if the value found is a code segment, it is
   > not executed.
 Note that the priority of looking up via the set of
   > known opcodes first and then the dictionary stack matches exactly